 to these terms.
 Once you send money to us, you are committed to the terms in the contract.

-So essentially you are risking the loss of $750-$1000 each time you pick a puppy to leave a
+So essentially you are risking the loss of $1000-$1250 each time I leave a tail on for you.

 In the end my #1 responsibility is to make sure each puppy goes to the best home suited for

 that puppy's needs.
 My second obligation is to make sure that each family will be happy with